Enrich Your Education with a Hands-on Professional Experience

 Receiving credit for an internship is less common because students participate in internships in spring/summer term, so receiving credit would require the student to pay tuition for the experience.

 Since internships are not a requirement of the public health program, we do not match students with an internship position.
 However, there are resources that can help the student find an internship.
-Students can search for internship opportunities on the Michigan Public Health Careers Portal, a resource available to current students.
+Students can search for internship opportunities on the SPH Careers Gateway, a resource available to current students.
 In addition, all University of Michigan-Ann Arbor students can search for internships on the University Career Center’s job and internship database called Handshake.